Emmy-Nominated Our Lady J To Write Pilot Episode For Television Series ‘Rub & Tug’

 As a cross-dresser, Gill found allies in the LGBTQ+ community.
 Together with his inner circle, he defended himself against the local mafia and rival criminals.
 The Pittsburgh Press awarded Gill the title of “Man of the Year” and “Dubious Woman of the Year.”

-“She embodies business savvy, sexual confusion and an eye for fashion like no one since Michael Jackson,” they said.
+“She embodies business savvy, sexual confusion and an eye for fashion like no one since Michael Jackson,” the outlet wrote.

 He was arrested in 1984 and charged with income tax fraud.
 In 1987, he was released from prison.